phonchi/Computational-CryoEM/README.md

 `Black on White` - Frealign (CisTEM)

 ## Pixel size
-For the format defined in RELION, the actual pixel size is calculated as `rlnDetectorPixelSize * 10000 / rlnMagnification`
+For the format defined in RELION, the actual pixel size is calculated as `rlnDetectorPixelSize * 10000 / rlnMagnification`.
+In Relion 3.1 it has been replaced with rlnImagePixelSize.

 ## FSC calculation